If you wish to change the world, cultivate the boldness that does not quake, that does not budge one inch from the path of truth!

 Give the gift of inner strength!
 If you enjoyed reading this post about Spiritual Courage, then take a moment to share it with your friends and family.

-If You Liked this Post, We Also Recommend Reading:
+If You Liked this Post, I Also Recommend Reading:

 Great Truth Quotes that Enlighten, Invigorate and Strengthen Your Mind!